matejpokorny/40-percent-ortholinear-rpi-pico-keyboard/README.md

 ## Sources

 - Firmware is based on this tutorial: https://learn.adafruit.com/diy-pico-mechanical-keyboard-with-fritzing-circuitpython/code-the-pico-keyboard
-- I ended up using this another model for the keyboard body instead the one provided in this repo: https://www.printables.com/model/345568-fortyorty
+- I ended up using this model for the keyboard body instead creating my own: https://www.printables.com/model/345568-fortyorty